ashbash999/demo/README.md

 {\rtf1}
 Demo Project Readme
-This is simple project file
+THis is an udpated readme file which has been updated